tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 **How did this happen?** I thought this day would never come.
 Nigma.
 At TI.
 And I'm writing about them.
 What a time to be alive.
 Now if you're reading this, I'm guessing you belong in one of three camps.

 1. *I believed.
 I always believed.
+Even when all hope was lost, I persevered.
 STARS ALIGN BAYBEEEE.*

    Nigma diehards are truly the most mystifying fanbase I've ever witnessed in Dota.
-While pieces of the original Liquid team they likely fell in love with has slowly dismantled and the caliber of competition these players showcase has dwindled, the passion for this team remains unwavering.
+Pieces of the original Liquid team they likely fell in love with have slowly dismantled and the caliber of skill of the remaining players has diminished, but the passion for this team remains unwavering.
 This one goes out to you, /u/AR41Z.
 May we all strive to achieve such a pure hearted devotion to those we care about.

 2. *Where's Miracle?*

-   Miracle's been off-and-on for a while due to health issues and Ghost has been playing carry for Nigma since February.
+   Miracle's been off-and-on for the past few years due to health issues and Ghost has been consistently playing carry for Nigma since February.

    Some would argue they're at TI *because* Miracle's not on the team.
 Others will tell you to shut your whore mouth and not dare speak ill of the GOAT.

 3. *Is there really a team called **Nigma** at TI?*